deepmodeling/DeePTB/docs/maintenance/dependency_compatibility.md

-Runtime dependencies should avoid exact pins unless the package is tied to a binary wheel matrix or a known API break. `torch-scatter==2.1.2` is intentionally fixed because the available PyG wheels define the supported Torch/CUDA combinations.
-Test-only packages such as `pytest` and `pytest-order` belong in the development dependency group, not in the runtime install set.
+Runtime dependencies should avoid exact pins unless the package is tied to a binary wheel matrix or a known API break. `torch-scatter==2.1.2` is intentionally fixed because the available PyG wheels define the supported Torch/CUDA combinations. `pytest` and `pytest-order` are installed by default because new installations are expected to run the test suite before use.

 After relaxing runtime pins, run at least a resolver check and one install/import check before accepting the change: